 Blooper: Saida's mirror gets pushed out of alignment during a fight scene, bringing the camera crew into view.

 John Barry disliked his score on the film in general, having only three weeks to do it.
 "It's the one I hate most ... it just never happened for me."
 He also regretted adding a whistle to the Do a Barrel Roll stunt.
+Guy Hamilton also agreed that this was a bad idea.

 Cubby Broccoli told an interviewer that there are parts of this film that he'd liked to redo.

 Roger Moore reportedly has apologized several times over the years for the scene where he pushes a kid off his motorboat riding through Bangkok.
+He was also uncomfortable with the scene where he roughs up Maud Adams.

 After being behind several well done Bond movies including Goldfinger, the tepid reaction to this movie ensured Guy Hamilton wouldn't be involved with another Bond movie, and he did not quite enjoy the success he once had (Golden Gun is one of only two films in the Bond canon that actually killed a non-actor's career; Die Another Day is the other).